coreyhu/Urbanist/README.md

 </p>

-There are 7 predefined weights, each with an "Italic" (technically oblique) set.
+There are 9 predefined weights, each with an "Italic" (technically oblique) set.
  - Thin
+ - ExtraLight
  - Light
  - Regular
+ - Medium
  - SemiBold
  - Bold
  - ExtraBold